 An SME of the DMG SBP Initiator and DMG SBP responder may terminate the DMG SBP procedure by issuing the MLME-DMG-SBPTERMINATION.request primitive.
 The primitive initiates transmission of a DMG SBP Termination frame.

-A DMG SBP Responder may set to 1 the DMG SBP Setup unsuccess subfield.
-If the subfield is set to 1, the DMG SBP Parameters element may be present, overwise shall not be presented.
+If the DMG SBP responder intends to terminate a DMG SBP procedure due to unsuccessful or terminated sensing measurement setups with the sensing responders, and if either the DMG Mandatory Number of Responders or the DMG Mandatory Preferred Responder subfield in the DMG SBP Request frame that invoked this DMG SBP procedure is set to 1, the DMG SBP responder may set the DMG SBP Setup Unsuccess subfield to 1 and include the DMG SBP Parameters element in the DMG SBP Termination frame.

 A DMG SBP Responder may transmit the DMG SBP Termination frame to the DMG SBP Initiator at the time scheduled to send the DMG SBP Report frames.